Zstanford1110/zacharystanfordresume/README.md

-## Hope You Enjoyed My Resume!
+## Thanks for checking out my resume!

 This custom resume was built with HTML, [Tailwind CSS](https://tailwindcss.com/), and the [Universal Résumé Template](https://github.com/WebPraktikos/universal-resume)

 ## Check Out My Finished Resume

-Hosted with Netlify & Mobile Responsive [Tyler Bryant - Resume](https://tylerbryant.dev/)
+Hosted with Netlify & Mobile Responsive [Zachary Stanford - Resume]https://zachstanford.com/)

 ## How to run it